 MANGOES: THE ULTIMATE FRUIT

-When the king of fruits, Mr Mango is there, it feels like using it more and more in a maximum number of ways.
+When king of fruits, Mr. Mango is there, it feels like using it more and more in maximum number of ways.
 It feels like adding this wonder fruit in all our desserts.
-Is it only me who thinks that way or do you too think the same?
+Is it only me who thinks that way or you too think the same?

 Some easy mango recipes that are fireless and can be made without much preparation are: